M-Foroutan-M/Refrigeration-Sensor-Hub/README.md

 ## Project Overview

-This project implements a Raspberry Pi–based multi-sensor data acquisition system designed to collect environmental, positional, electrical, and state-based data in a structured and extensible manner.
-The system integrates multiple sensors using standard digital interfaces and logs synchronized data locally in JSON format for later analysis or transmission.
+This project implements a modular, embedded IoT system designed for deployment inside a refrigerated transport van.
+The system continuously collects environmental, positional, and operational data, stores it locally, and synchronizes it with the cloud.

 The architecture prioritizes modularity, reproducibility, and headless operation, making it suitable for embedded sensing platforms, mobile robots, and remote monitoring applications.